 That began a wonderful friendship.
 Behind closed doors, he and I had discussions regarding his belief system, but his congregation never knew my thoughts.
 I traveled with them, ate with them, participated in weddings, sang in their services, huddled with them as we walked in minus 30 degrees weather and did my best to speak their language.

 Compared to other foreigners, I wasn’t doing anything spectacular.
 I was merely providing an English class and mentoring youth per their request.
 I sometimes wondered if they thought I was insufficient because I wasn’t offering them big programs like other foreigners were.

-A foreign man my organization was affiliated with, who had done impressive things in Novo, was coming for a visit.
-I thought it would be cool if he met with Edward so I arranged a dinner.
+A foreign man my organization was affiliated with, who had done impressive things in the area, was coming for a visit.
+I thought it would be cool if he met with E so I arranged a dinner with both couples.